MicahElliott/mrswlf/README.md

 almost always reach over to hit the `v` (and `t` and `d`) and often needs to, so when alt-ing, index is kinda responsible for only 5 keys, and middle gets 4+!

+Punctuation/symbols really change the stats.
+I excluded them from most of the analyses, but they have strong impact on several metrics, including redirects.
+So experiment with them in the Playground and choose wisely.

 ## How to learn/practice